 Since the 1970s, IG Markets has provided top-tier investments and trading services on the UK market and abroad.
 IG Market’s main focus is forex as well as stock and ETF trading, meaning it’s a perfect option for those wanting to buy lithium shares.
 And with more than 17,000 assets offered as CFDs, you will not have a shortage of opportunities to make use of.

 Combine that with a range of award-winning trading platforms and analytic tools for all available devices, and you have a solid broker for all your needs.
-In addition, you can use IG to trade other commodities and metals such as gold and silver.
+In addition, you can use IG to trade other commodities and metals such as gold, silver and platinum.

 How to Buy Lithium Stock and ETF with eToro